14 Superfoods That You Should be Eating Every Day and How to Include in your Diet

 If you love chocolate and the melty goodness of coconut oil, then you will love this recipe.
 Make your own chocolate at home and know exactly what’s going into it.
-Make sure you keep refrigerated as coconut oil is liquid at room temperature.
+Make sure you keep refrigerated, as coconut oil melts at room temperature.

 Green Tea, Onion and Potato Soup

 This irresistibly creamy onion and potato soup is sure to be a crowd pleaser.

 Recipe for Green Tea, Onion and Potato Soup